Syllstars/JARIAM/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in **[Project Name]**, please report it to us immediately to ensure it can be promptly addressed.
+If you discover a security vulnerability in **JARIAM**, please report it to us immediately to ensure it can be promptly addressed.

 ### How to Report
 1. **Contact Us Privately**
-   Email the details of the vulnerability to our security team at **[security@example.com]**.
+   Email the details of the vulnerability to our security team at **[jariam@gmail.com]**.
 Please include:
    - A detailed description of the vulnerability.
    - Steps to reproduce the issue.
    - Any potential impact or exploit scenarios.